-With this in mind, in June 2021 we established the Lawson Group Human Rights Policy as our top-level basic policy on human rights.
+In June 2021, Lawson established the Lawson Group Human Rights Policy as the highest basic policy on human rights.

 In order to live up to this policy, Lawson will respect human rights in all aspects of its business activities, build relationships of trust with all people involved in its business activities, and promote initiatives to respect human rights.